astorfi/TensorFlow-World-Resources/docs/source/content/howtocode.rst

 TensorFlow Utilities
 --------------------

-Different utilities empower TensorFlow for faster computation in a more monotored manner.
+Different utilities empower TensorFlow for faster computation in a more monitored manner.

 Written Resources
 ~~~~~~~~~~~~~~~~~